Doculisp/Lang/README.md

 ### Nested Comments ###

-In this example the `section-meta` and all its subblocks are commented out.
+In this example the `section-meta` and all its sub-blocks are commented out.
 However when you uncomment `section-meta` then the `include` block will be commented out.
 When you uncomment that block, then the `section ./comment.md` block will be commented out.

 ## Key Atoms by Depth ##